 See Credit Details Below

 Patent law is an ever-changing battlefield.
 The Federal Circuit and the U.S. Patent and Trademark Office (PTO) are continually reshaping it every year.
-This program will teach you about some of the key developments from 2019 and 2020, important trends and strategies that can be made to work for you.
-An experienced faculty will cover developments in district court litigation, appellate practice, Inter Partes Review before the PTO, IP transactions and ethics considerations.
+This program will teach you about some of the key developments from 2020 and 2021, important trends and strategies that can be made to work for you.
+An experienced faculty will cover developments in district court litigation, appellate practice, the USPTO and ethics considerations.

 Lastly, learn about important ethical considerations when representing clients before the PTO, when preparing joint development agreements and in litigation while earning CLE ethics credits.